stevetkjan/stevetkjan.github.io/_includes/cv.md

  I am a computer science Ph.D. student at Virginia Tech.
 My advisor is [Prof. Gang Wang](http://people.cs.vt.edu/~gangwang/).
-My research covers in a feild of machine learning and security.
+My research covers in a field of machine learning and security.
 My works have published on many top conference such as KDD/SDM/CIKM/IMC.
 My current projects are focused on understanding and identifying the potential treats in real world applications. <br><br>

 ## <i class="fa fa-chevron-right"></i> News